ros-navigation/docs.nav2.org/configuration/packages/configuring-waypoint-follower.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/master/nav2_waypoint_follower

-The Lifecycle Manager module implements a way of doing waypoint following using the NavigateToPose action server.
+The Waypoint Follower module implements a way of doing waypoint following using the NavigateToPose action server.
 It will take in a set of ordered waypoints to follow and then try to navigate to them in order.
 If a waypoint is not achievable, the ``stop_on_failure`` parameter will determine whether to continue to the next point or stop.